BlueBirdBack/amazon-voice-wizard/README.md

-# AmazonVoiceWizard
+# Amazon Voice Wizard

-Transform text into lifelike speech with AmazonVoiceWizard!
+Transform text into lifelike speech with Amazon Voice Wizard!
 This demo showcases Amazon Polly's text-to-speech capabilities using Python and Vue.js.
 Customize voices, languages, and speech rates for an interactive audio experience.

 ## Setup